sashikanth1994/website/_posts/2011-09-13-mapping-soil-conditions-in-africa-with-odk.md

 To manage logistical challenges of their geo-spatially randomized survey procedure, AfSIS has adopted Android apps, [Locus Free](https://market.android.com/details?id=menion.android.locus) (navigation) and [Distance and Area Measurement](https://market.android.com/details?id=measureapp.measureapp&feature=search_result) (area measurement).
 AfSIS will explore how well these apps work in conjunction with ODK survey procedures.

-In the medium term, AfSIS will be developing a short and focused, broadly-applicable, and easily-adopted package of resources (including training materials, existing survey, back-end web support, etc.) for other organizations with similar research questions.”</em>
+In the medium term, AfSIS will be developing a short and focused, broadly-applicable, and easily-adopted package of resources (including training materials, existing survey, back-end web support, etc.) for other organizations with similar research questions.”

 AfSIS will be documenting its progress [here](http://africasoils.net/labs/ict4ag/) and they have [lots of photos](https://beta.africasoils.net/labs/wordpress/images-from-the-field/field-testing-in-kisongo-2/) online.